aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9a_EMR/EMR.md

 * **Exam Tips:**
   * EMR deployment options:
-    * Cluster for specific funtion.
+    * Cluster for specific function.
     * Create cluster to be long lasting for multiple workloads.
     * Cluster to be connected to and used interactively.
       * Run SQL like queries against hive.